German-Cobian/Philosophy/README.md

     3. A button to vote for the article of his choice (each user can vote only once).
     3. A "Read More" button that takes the reader to the article itself.
 5. When user clicks Write an article in the Navigation bar page a form with all necessary fields is displayed.
-    2. It's not in the given design, but you should make an effort to follow the same style of the other pages.

 ## Entity Relationship Diagram